 "Bikes in good condition are currently selling for between £1000 and £3000.
 People are becoming more interested in building them into cafe racers so the prices are on the rise".

-What do you need to check before you buy?
+What do you need to check before you find a BMW K100 for sale?

 Worn shaft drive splines "The shaft drive splines need lubricating regularly or they wear prematurely.
 The only way to check for wear is to remove the final drive/bevel box and withdraw the driveshaft.
 This is called a rear spline lube.
 The clutch spline also needs lubricating but less frequently and this requires the transmission to be removed.
 You can check for play in the final drive/bevel box/crown wheel as you would for worn wheel bearings by holding the rear wheel with your hands at the three and nine o’clock positions and try to rock the wheel horizontally, there should be next to no free play".